abhayrobotics/C-/Readme.md

-# Set UP input.txt and output.txt
+# Set Up input.txt and output.txt

 -   open that folder in which input.txt and output.txt is present
 -   Delete any file in .vscode folder.